SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/01-HTTT-Overview.md

 By default, if we sent a request, it will be **GET**.

-We send a **GET** request, when we want to obtain data from the server.
+We send a **GET** request when we want to obtain data from the server.

 Here is an example: